-The Dean of the Graduate School administers and promotes the graduate program of the university.
-He acts on applications for admission to the Graduate School and admission to candidacy for the master's degree; gives final approval on theses; recommends candidates for graduation; recommends new graduate courses to the curriculum committee; approves the qualifications of faculty members for graduate instruction; aids in the placement of graduates; works with deans of the colleges in constructing class schedules; assigns graduate students to advisers; appoints graduate assistants; presides at meetings of the Graduate Council; serves as chairman of the Research Board; and serves as Director of Records and Admissions for the whole university.
+The Dean of the Graduate School (also Associate Vice President for Academic Affairs) administers and promotes the graduate program of the university.
+He acts on applications for admission to the Graduate School and admission to candidacy for the master's degree; gives final approval on theses; recommends candidates for graduation; recommends new graduate courses to the curriculum committee; approves the qualifications of faculty members for graduate instruction; aids in the placement of graduates; works with deans of the colleges in constructing class schedules; assigns graduate students to advisors; appoints graduate assistants; presides at meetings of the Graduate Council; serves as chairperson of the Research Board; and serves as Director of Records and Admissions for the whole university.
 The Dean of the Graduate School is directly responsible to the Vice President for Academic Affairs.